vlladin/cohort-six/projects/Grandine-Implementing-Tokio-Tracing-For-Debugging-And-Performance-Analysis.md

 ```

-Tokio Console: A real-time debugging and diagnostics tool for Tokio applications.
-It gives you a live view of all your tasks, resources, and their behavior.
-To use it, you need to add the console-subscriber and enable specific tokio trace features.
+[Tokio Console](https://github.com/tokio-rs/console): A real-time debugging and diagnostics tool for Tokio applications.
+It provides a live view of all tasks, resources, and their behavior.
+Using it requires adding the `console-subscriber` crate and enabling specific Tokio tracing features.

-Flamegraphs with tracing-flame: For performance profiling, you can use tracing-flame and flamegraph to generate flamegraphs.
-These are visualizations that show exactly where your program is spending its time, which is invaluable for identifying performance bottlenecks.
+[Flamegraphs](https://www.brendangregg.com/flamegraphs.html) with [tracing-flame](https://docs.rs/tracing-flame): For performance profiling, tracing-flame can be used to generate flamegraphs.
+These are visualizations that show exactly where execution time is spent, helping to identify and resolve bottlenecks.

-By integrating Tokio Tracing, you move from simple text-based logging to a powerful, structured diagnostics system that provides deep insights into both the correctness and performance of your application.

 ---